 - See your product line in a whole new light with the product matrix

 - Configure availability of features on products using relationship tables

 Relationships and Availability

-Relationships determine the Availability of Features.
-Relationships are considered by the system in three simple manners.
-You can create Relationships directly to Products, between Features (from separate Feature Families) and when creating Packages.
+Relationships determine the availability of Features.
+Relationships are considered by the system in three simple manners:

-Variant and product scores help determine how far your product is from your objective targets.
-It’s a 0 based 10 point score (0-10).
-The higher the score the closer the content of your product or variant is to meeting or exceeding your target values.
+The higher the score is, the closer the content of your product or variant is to meeting or exceeding your target values.

-The Product Score is the average scores of all the valid variants that the product can be configured as.
+The final Product Score is the average scores of all the valid variants that can be configured for the given product.